504ensicsLabs/LiME/README.md

 dio (optional):    1 ~ attempt to enable Direct IO
         0 ~ default, do not attempt Direct IO

+localhostonly (optional):  1 restricts the tcp to only listen on localhost, 0 binds on all interfaces (default)
 ```

 ## Examples <a name="example"/>